Lemon Crinkle Cookies

 - Add the dry ingredients to the wet, and mix on low speed until the flour is incorporated.

-- Use a medium 1.5tbsp cookie scoop to portion out cookies, then roll the portioned dough into small balls.
+- Use a medium 1.5tbsp cookie scoop to portion out cookies, then roll the portioned dough into small balls, using the palms of your hands.

 - Place the confectioner's sugar in a bowl, and roll the cookie dough balls in the confectioner's sugar, coating generously.
 Place the balls on a sheet pan about 2 inches apart, 12 per half sheet pan.